 Owing to its Southern European location, Greece sees pleasant climates and weather conditions all year round.
 That said, during the winter months, temperatures do drop so are not the optimum time to visit if you want to catch some sun, top up your tan or hang out on the beaches.

-The best time to visit Greece is somewhat subjective, and dependent on the types of activities you hope to do when you arrive.
-For reference, I have provided an overview of what to expect in Athens during the different seasons below.
+The best time to visit Greece is somewhat subjective and dependent on the types of activities you hope to do when you arrive.
+For reference, I have provided an overview of what to expect in Athens and its surroundings during the different seasons below.